lenmus/lenmus/README.md

 You are welcome to [contribute](https://github.com/lenmus/lenmus/blob/master/CONTRIBUTING.md) to this project and to join the team!

+## Downloads and installation

+Installation packages are available, as well as detailed instructions for building from source code.

+Please visit [this page](http://www.lenmus.org/en/phonascus/downloads)

 ## License
 LenMus Phonascus is distributed under the GNU General Public License, either version 3 of the License, or (at your option) any later version.
 [See license text](https://www.gnu.org/licenses/gpl-3.0.en.html).

-## Downloads and installation

-Installation packages are available, as well as detailed instructions for building from source code.

-Please visit [this page](http://www.lenmus.org/en/phonascus/downloads)
+### Contribution agreement

+By contributing to LenMus through pull-requests, comments, or otherwise, you accept to release your contribution to the license terms as described in the [LICENSE][].

+LenMus uses a shared copyright model: each contributor holds copyright over their contributions.
+The project versioning records all such contribution and copyright details.
+If a contributor wants to further mark their specific copyright on a particular contribution, they should indicate their copyright solely in the commit message of the change when it is committed.

 ## Do you have questions about the project?